 What Drives Our School Book Drives?

 The short answer is: a passion for reading.
 Book drives are a fun way to engage students in a meaningful experience that makes change happen.
-The process of a typical book drive is charted below.
+The four easy steps of a typical book drive are charted below.

-All documents in the blue column are readable and downloadable.
-They’ll help you organize a successful, two week book drive.
+The documents in the blue column are readable and downloadable.
+They’ll answer most of your questions, including book collection criteria.
+Everything you need to run a successful, two week book drive is here.